-• Name: Enter the domain name that matches the Authoritative Domain setting in Section 5.5.
+• Name: Enter the domain name.

-Type: Select sip from the pull-down menu.
-Notes: Add a brief description (optional).
+• Type: Select sip from the pull-down menu.

 Click Commit.
 The screen below shows the entry for the enterprise domain.

 6.3.
 Add Location

 Locations can be used to identify logical and/or physical locations where SIP Entities reside for purposes of bandwidth management and call admission control.
 To add a Location, navigate to Routing →Locations in the left-hand navigation pane and click the New button in the right pane (not shown).